-During the years ended June 30, 2015 and 2014, the Foundation paid for and held various leasehold improvements and vehicles on behalf of the School.
-As the School has the future economic benefit of these assets they were transferred in the form of a contribution in the amount of \$1,193,945 and \$5,841,423 for the years ended June 30, 2015 and 2014, respectively.
+During the year ended June 30, 2015, the Foundation paid for and held various leasehold improvements and vehicles on behalf of the School.
+As the School has the future economic benefit of these assets they were transferred in the form of a contribution in the amount of \$1,193,945.
+During the year ended June 30, 2016, the School paid for all leasehold improvements.